Osinachi Nwachukwu

 Osinachi Nwachukwu (12 November 1979 – 8 April 2022) was a Nigerian gospel musician.
 She achieved popularity through the single "Ekwueme" by Prospa Ochimana.
 Her death was alleged to be as a result of domestic violence.
 Her husband, Peter Nwachukwu, was arrested in connection with her death, found guilty, and sentenced to death.

 Early life and education

-Osinachi Nwachukwu was born on 12 November 1979 into an Igbo family in Owerri, Nigeria.
-She attended a private school and proceeded into a private university in Nigeria.
+Osinachi Nwachukwu was born on 12 November 1979 into an Igbo family in Owerri, South East Nigeria.
+She attended a private school and proceeded to a private university in Nigeria.

 Career

-Osinachi was a highly spirit filled Nigerian Gospel musician, a minister of God, a songwriter with a great voice and a Christian worship producer.
+Osinachi was a highly spirit-filled Nigerian Gospel musician, a minister of God, a songwriter with a great voice, and a Christian worship producer.
 Most of her songs were written in Igbo language.
 Her career reached its peak in 2017 due to the famous single "Ekwueme".
 She had featured in songs like " Nara Ekele" by Pastor Paul Enenche (Dunamis, Abuja), Ekwueme by Prospa Ochimana and "You no dey use me play" by Emma.